causify-ai/tutorials/DATA605/Spring2025/projects/tmp.build/sparkSQL.API.md

 There are various Spark SQL configurations that can be set when creating a Spark Session to allow for performance improvement.
 These settings can be tuned with respect to the partitions and data files created within an application that ingests data, performs a sequence of queries, and outputs the data.

 **What is data partitioning?**
-Partitions in a data source plays a critical role during the large-scale cluster computing.
+Partitions in a data source play a critical role during the large-scale cluster computing.
 Setting partition column(s) helps reduce data shuffle and helps Spark distribute the data across the cluster during large-scale computing.

 However, there may be cases when certain column values have more associated rows in a table than others, leading to data skew across partitions and data files.
 When executed on massive data sizes across a cluster, adjusting these settings and configurations can improve runtime, reduce data loss, improve fault tolerance, and much more.

-This tutorial uses a small sample dataset that does not necessairly require these configurations.
+This tutorial uses a small sample dataset that does not necessarily require these configurations.
 You can learn more about the different configurations [here](https://spark.apache.org/docs/3.5.4/sql-performance-tuning.html).

+---

 ## Datasets & DataFrame

 When Spark SQL is run through another programming language (Python, Java, Scala, etc), the results are returned either as a Dataset or DataFrame.

 1. Dataset API - Is availabile in Scala and Java.
-2. DataFrame API - Is available in Scala, Java, Python and R. It is a dataset which organized into named columns.
+2. DataFrame API - Is available in Scala, Java, Python and R. It is a dataset which is organized into named columns.

 More information can be found [here](https://spark.apache.org/docs/latest/sql-programming-guide.html#datasets-and-dataframes).